ethyca/fides/docs/fides/docs/language/taxonomy/data_subject_categories.md

 !!!
 Note "Extensibility and Interopability"
     Data Subject Categories in Fides are designed to support common privacy regulations and standards out of the box, these include GDPR, CCPA, LGPD and ISO 19944.

-    You can extend the taxonomy to support your system needs.
-If you do this, we recommend extending from the existing class structures to ensure interopability inside and outside your organization.
+    You can extend the taxonomy to support your organization's needs.
+If you do this, we recommend extending from the existing categories to ensure interopability inside and outside your organization.

-    If you have suggestions for core classes that should ship with the taxonomy, please submit your requests here (**needs link to feature requests**).
+    If you have suggestions for core categories that should ship with the taxonomy, please submit your requests [here](https://github.com/ethyca/fides/issues)

 ## Data Subject Classes